open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 ![Gauge](img/model-gauge.png)

-In this example, we can see an underlying timeseries we are sampling with our Gauage.
+In this example, we can see an underlying timeseries we are sampling with our Gauge.
 While the event model *can* sample more than once for a given metric reporting interval, only the last value is reported in the metric stream via OTLP.